flucium/dhec/README.md

 <br>

-This repository is for writing DHEC papers and committing Examples.<br>
+*This repository is for writing DHEC papers and committing Examples.*

-As a rule, Pull Requests etc. are not accepted.
+*As a rule, Pull Requests etc. are not accepted.*